What camera angle should I use? +

 What video formats are supported? +

 RefLight accepts MP4 and MOV files, which covers all modern smartphones.
-You can also record directly in the app on mobile.
 Single rep clips work best — ideally 10-30 seconds covering the full lift from setup to rack.